Hanjocl/OpenIPC-QML-Element/READ_HOW_TO_USE.md

 ---
 ### 2. QQuickRealTimePlayer (`realTimePlayer` module)
-This module is the actuall displays the live feed once it is available through the NativeApi.
+This module is does the magic!
+It displays the live feed once it is available.

 ```qml
 import realTimePlayer 1.0